-These are needed in large amounts so that plants can perform various tasks including creating essential biological molecules, seed germination, forming healthy plant roots, flowering, and fruiting.
+These are needed in large amounts so that plants can perform various tasks including:

-Normally, plants take in these essential plant nutrients through their roots.
-They soak up these crucial compounds and deliver them to the various parts of the plants to be utilized.
+Normally, plants take up these essential plant nutrients through their roots.
+They soak up these crucial compounds and deliver them to the various parts of the plants to be used.

 Nutrient Deficiency at a Glance